|December 1, 2021, 10.45–11.45 (Moscow)

 – to enhance the role of higher educational institutions and scientific research organizations in establishing educational environment.

 Topics of the conference:

-- Information technologies and their application (in engineering, natural sciences, economics, education, humanities and other fields);
+- Mathematical and computer modelling in engineering, natural science, economics, education, humanities and other fields.

 Working languages: Russian and English.

 Proceedings of the Conference (short reports, up to 6 pages) will be published as a volume of papers.
 Please, follow the requirements and use the template in Russian or the template in English to type your paper.